pallets-eco/flask-sqlalchemy-lite/docs/start.md

 # Getting Started

-This page walks through the common use of the extenion.
+This page walks through the common use of the extension.
 See the rest of the documentation for more details about other features.

 These docs cover how the extension works, _not_ how to use SQLAlchemy.
 Read the